Professor of Psychology

 Areas of expertiseSocial Psychology, Human Sexuality, Gender

 Dr. Giuliano holds a B.A. in psychology from The University of Texas and an M.A. and Ph.D. in social psychology from the University of California, Los Angeles.
 She has been a member of the Southwestern faculty since 1994, and still considers Southwestern her dream job.
 In 2009, she was named holder of the John H. Duncan Chair, one of six endowed positions funded by the Brown Foundation of Houston.
-She looks forward to hosting Southwestern's annual Brown Symposium ("Sex Talk: A Symposium With Benefits") in 2013.
+She enjoyed hosting Southwestern's annual Brown Symposium ("Sex Talk: A Symposium With Benefits") in 2013.

 *Denotes Southwestern Undergraduate Co-authors